hMRZQ21/hMRZQ21/README.md

-### Hi there, I'm Hussam 🫡 <br>
+### Hi There, I'm Hussam 🫡 <br>
 <!-- link to porfolio site -->
-My name is Hussam Marzooq and I'm an aspiring **software engineer/data analyst** 👨‍💻.
+My name is Hussam Marzooq and I'm an aspiring **software engineer/data analyst** 👨‍💻

-- 🔭 I’m currently working on [Media Grapher]() and [Auto Groove Grab]()
+- 🔭 I’m currently working on [Media Grapher](https://github.com/hMRZQ21/MediaGrapher) and [Auto Groove Grab](https://github.com/hMRZQ21/AutoGrooveGrab).
 - 🌱 I’m currently learning everything!
-- 👯 I’m looking to collaborate with other developers on projects/jobs
+- 👯 I’m looking to collaborate with other developers on projects/jobs.
-- 🥅 2024 goals is trying to contribute more to Open Source projects
+- 🥅 2024 goals is trying to contribute more to Open Source projects!

 <!-- -----------------------------------------
 I'm a Husband, Father, Developer, and Teacher!